Generative modeling with low-rank Wasserstein polynomial chaos expansions: Motivation

 It has been observed that WGANs are difficult to train, in particular due to exhibited non-robustness.
 They may perform unconvincingly, e.g. when multi-modal distributions are approximated as in~\cite{liu2019wasserstein}.
 Since classical WGANs with $\ell_1$ cost may not converge, several alternative cost functions were introduced such as the $\ell_2$ cost in~\cite{pinetz2018optimized}.
 Smoothed WGANs based on a regularized Sinkhorn loss where introduced in~\cite{genevay2018learning} and applied for the pictures data sets MNIST and CIFAR-10 in~\cite{sanjabi2018convergence}.
 Furthermore, the work in~\cite{behrmann2019invertible} considered the construction of invertible residual networks as generative models.
 In this construction, the involved Lipschitz constraints to ensure invertibility remain a challenging task in the actual application.

 Opposite to the GAN formulation, we do not use the dual characterization and also do not require a discriminator approximation or Lipschitz constraints.
 The used explicit polynomial chaos model class corresponds to the \textit{generator} only within the GAN min-max formulation \eqref{eq:minmaxformalism}.
 This leads to a single model that needs to be trained.
-However, we underline the still present challenge of non-convex and non-linear optimization involving local minima, corresponding usually to inaccurate solutions.
-The effects already occur in simple scenarios to be discussed in examples in due course in the presentation of the approach.
+However, we underline the still present challenge of non-convex and non-linear optimization involving local minima, usually resulting in inaccurate solutions.
+The effects already occur in simple scenarios to be discussed in examples in due course in the presentation of our approach.

 We rely on second order optimization schemes based on automatic differentiation that become feasible because of the smooth parameter dependence of the debiased Sinkhorn loss.
 Additionally, we consider the UQ point of view and interpret this technique as a change of coordinates, which allows for possible stochastic dimensional reduction when $M<N$.